MontiCore/EmbeddedMontiArc/README.md

     'rootModel':'<fully qualified name of the root model>', 'generators':['<identifier for first generator>', '<identifier for second generator>',...], 'emadlBackend':'<deep-learning-framework backend.
-Options: MXNET, CAFFE2>' }
+Options: MXNET, CAFFE2>'
+    'writeTagFile':[ 'true' | 'false'(default) ] Writes a .tag file with all Middleware tags into the generated code }
 ```
 Generator Options: